reo-sam/discord-faqs/best-sip-date.md

 If between 2001-2010, 5th of the month had been best for a particular fund, say SBI Bluechip (not a recommendation, just using as an example) - that does NOT mean for next 10 years (2011-2020) same exact date was best for the same fund.

-For instance, some believe last Thursday of the month being option expiry dates, can be best for investment This is obviously not backed by any sound analysis.
+For instance, some people believe that the last Thursday of the month coinciding with options expiry date, can be best for investment.
+This is obviously not backed by any sound analysis.

 What does a sound analysis here look like?